 This means that your server responded during leg 3 of the authentication, but it did not respond with an access token.
-Your server is required to either respond with an error or an access token and if you get this error then your server responded with a non-compliant response.
+Your server is required to either respond with an error or an access token, and if you get this error, your server responded with a non-compliant response.

 The state token you supplied was invalid.
-There are a couple of common reasons why this happens:
+There are a few common reasons why this happens:

-- You aren't sending the same state token that Vanilla sent you, but rather some hard-coded value.
-Make sure you send the exact same state parameter back to Vanilla.
+- You aren't sending the same state token that Vanilla sent you, but rather a hard-coded value.
+Make sure you send the exact state parameter back to Vanilla.